 Once the Landlord's approval has been obtained, a work order is forwarded directly to the specific tradesperson, who will then be in direct contact with you to arrange a convenient time to address the approved maintenance.
 Please be aware that works carried out on the property by any person not approved under a work order from a Harcourts office may result in your liability to pay the account.

-We ask that you always try to contact your Property Manager first, however if it is after hours and you cannot contact the Property Manager, you are permitted to contact an emergency contractors directly.
+We ask that you always try to contact your Property Manager first, however if it is after hours and you cannot contact the Property Manager, you are permitted to contact an emergency contractor directly.

 Contact your Property Manager to discuss your legal requirements with regards to ending your tenancy as written notice periods will be required.
 Once the Property Manager has received/issued your 'Notice of Intention to Leave/Notice to Leave', they will contact you and advise requirements for handing over vacant possession.
 Once vacant possession is established (that is, all keys have been returned) a bond/final inspection can be completed.